 An important aspect to understanding effort creep is how individual vessel behaviours and characteristics change over time.
 Here we have summarized operational (set-level; unraised data) effort data collected by fishery observers which would include most activity since 2007 (after which 100% observer coverage was implemented), to track the proportion of fishing days with two or more sets.
-Consistent with the data on sets/day presented above, while there has been a small increase in proportion of days with more that one set, the increase is minor.
-For PNA waters, roughly 20-25% of days when sets are made involve more than one set in the day, whereas for non PNA water this is generally lower from 5-15%, with the exception of 2015 and 2019 when this increased to around 25% of days (Figure 3).
+Consistent with the data on sets/day presented above, there is no increasing trend in the proportion of days with more than one set.
+For PNA waters, roughly 20-25% of days when sets are made involve more than one set in the day, whereas for non PNA water this is generally lower from 5-15%, with the exception of 2015 and 2019 when this increased to around 25% of days.
+The increase 2015 and 2019 may relate to El Nino conditions in those two years that tend to see more free school sets in high seas towards the central Pacific (Figure 3).

-Figure 3: The proportion or observed fishing days (i.e. days when sets were conducted) characterized by number of sets per day (1-4) from 2010-2022 (data unavailable for outside PNA in 2021 -low observer coverage).
+Figure 3: The proportion of observed fishing days (i.e. days when sets were conducted) characterized by number of sets per day (1-4) from 2010-2023 (data unavailable for outside PNA in 2021 low observer coverage).

 The motivation for making multiple sets per day may vary.
-Previous analysis has shown that the distributions of catches per set are similar irrespective of how many sets per day suggesting that the motivation for doing more sets in a day is likely to increase harvest rather than to make up for notably lower per set catches earlier in the day (Vidal et al., 2021).
+Previous analysis has shown that the distributions of catches per set are similar irrespective whether it's the first or later sets in a day suggesting that the motivation for doing more sets in a day is likely to increase harvest rather than to make up for notably lower per set catches earlier in the day (Vidal et al., 2021).